thedonnerpartyrocks/thedonnerpartyrocks.github.io/README.md

 ## Great tunes and great drinks at [The Flame](https://www.facebook.com/theflamebarandgrill/) in St. Peter, MN from 7-10 pm on Saturday, April 22, 2023.

 ## Come see us with Angie Anderson at [The Coffee Hag](https://www.facebook.com/thecoffeehag) in Mankato, MN from 12-2 pm on Sunday, April 23, 2023.

+## It's our third year at the [Waseca County Free Fair](https://www.wasecacountyfreefair.com/).
+We'll be playing the lunchtime show on Friday, July 14, 2023.
 =======
 ## See all upcoming events at [The Donner Party](https://www.facebook.com/thedonnerpartyrocks) Facebook page.